IAMX: Volatile Times and The Unified Field (2011–2014)

 On 19 October 2012, it was announced that the album would officially be named The Unified Field and would be preceded by the title track as the first single alongside the track "Quiet The Mind".
 Both songs were released on 3 December 2012.
-The album was released on 20 March, 2013 for fans who pledged on the PledgeMusic project, and 22 March, 2013 to the general public.
+The album was released on 20 March 2013 for fans who pledged on the PledgeMusic project, and 22 March 2013 to the general public.

 Following the album's release, IAMX began the 'Animal Impulses Tour', adding new live members Richard Ankers on drums and Sammi Doll on keyboards and backing vocals.
 Janine Gezang also returned on keyboards/synths, vocals and bass.
 The 'Animal Impulses Tour' began in Europe and ended in North America.
-The first tour back to the states after a four year gap, a feat only made possible through the PledgeMusic campaign.
+This was the first tour which visited the US after a four-year gap, a feat only made possible through the PledgeMusic campaign.

-A second tour in support of the album was announced, but on 16 August 2013, the IAMX management team posted a statement regarding the rescheduling of the 2013 Fall 'Screams Tour' until 2014, as Chris had been diagnosed with chronic primary insomnia and was seeking treatment.
-Yet, due to ongoing health complications, the 'Screams Tour' was eventually cancelled.The project went dark, with Corner later stating, "In the worst period, I didn't go online; I didn't connect.
+A second tour in support of the album was announced, but on 16 August 2013, the IAMX management team posted a statement regarding the rescheduling of the 2013 Fall 'Screams Tour' until 2014, as Corner had been diagnosed with chronic primary insomnia and was seeking treatment.
+Due to ongoing health complications, the 'Screams Tour' was eventually cancelled.The project went dark, with Corner later stating, "In the worst period, I didn't go online; I didn't connect.
 I became a recluse. [...]
 I had stopped creating music because I felt like music was my enemy and that it was hurting me psychologically and emotionally: it was too much to deal with."
 He found solace through the compassion of his fans after posting 'Insomnia Schizophonica'; a blog post in which he detailed the mental health ordeal he had faced.
 "When I started to recover, I decided to talk about it and I wrote in an online blog about my experiences and it became very clear to me that there was so much support from the fans.
 So many people could relate to those issues that it gave me so much confidence to go forward and to continue being creative."

-On 2 September 2013, an entirely re-worked version of Volatile Times was digitally released for the United States and Canada.
+On 2 September 2013, an entirely reworked version of Volatile Times was digitally released for the United States and Canada.
 The release included three bonus tracks: "Avalanches", "Volatile Times (IAMseX Unfall Rework)" and "Bernadette (Post Romanian Storm)".

-On 31 May 2014, Chris played a live online acoustic set of songs from Kiss + Swallow which was broadcast worldwide.
-Then, hinted at a new album during a Q&A session on 17 August 2014, after performing another online acoustic set of songs, this time from The Alternative.
+On 31 May 2014, Corner played a live online acoustic set of songs from Kiss + Swallow which was broadcast worldwide.
+He hinted at a new album during a Q&A session on 17 August 2014, after performing another online acoustic set of songs, this time from The Alternative.